Public relations are far reaching, tangible, and focus on;

 Charlie’s here to guide, care and help craft a good PR strategy with you.
 She’s also capable of getting her hands dirty.

-While PR plans are always subject to change, planning ahead helps you maintain a focus.
+While PR plans are always subject to change, planning ahead helps you maintain.

 And, …. here’s an added bonus or extra piece of information for Adelaidians…